Billieo/pandemic_pandas/README.md

 Stock Price Daily plotted between August of 2018 and April of2021.
 Did these stocks go up or down?
 ![alttext](image/stockpostpandemic.png)

-The blue line represents the linear regression and the Trajectory of the Stock price.
-The trajectory of online essentials and businesses that pivoted to online will continue to grow
+The blue line represents the linear regression and the Trajectory of the Stock price.The trajectory of online essentials and businesses that pivoted to online will continue to grow
 ![alttext](image/Amazonprice.png)